Ask Tjærandsen-Skau

-Ask Tjærandsen-Skau (born 14 January 2001) is a Norwegian footballer who plays as a midfielder for Jerv, on loan Bodø/Glimt.
+Ask Tjærandsen-Skau (born 14 January 2001) is a Norwegian footballer who plays as a midfielder for Junkeren.

 Club career

-Tjærandsen-Skau was born in Bodø.
+Tjærandsen-Skau was born in Bodø Municipality.
 He made his senior debut for Bodø/Glimt on 22 August 2020 against Start; Bodø/Glimt won 6–0.

 In October 2020 Tjærandsen-Skau was loaned out to 1. divisjons club Stjørdals-Blink for the rest off the season.
-Before the 2021 season Tjærandsen-Skau was loaned out to Stjørdals-Blink for the rest off the season.
+Before the 2021 season Tjærandsen-Skau was loaned out to Stjørdals-Blink for the rest of the season.